orange-cloudfoundry/terraform-secure-backend/README.md

 An [http backend](https://www.terraform.io/docs/backends/types/http.html) which stores and retrieves tfstates files in a secure and encrypted way through [credhub](https://github.com/cloudfoundry-incubator/credhub).

+When file is too large for database use in credhub, file will be split in part and gzipped to be sent to credhub and rebuild final file when retrieving from credhub.

 This backend supports [state locking](https://www.terraform.io/docs/state/locking.html).

 ## Boshrelease